-Just in time for St. Patrick's Day the experts at Guinness shared some top tips for those who chose to stay at home rather than venturing out to their favorite Irish pub.
+The experts at Guinness shared some top tips for those who chose to stay at home rather than venturing out to their favorite Irish pub.
 Even if you're enjoying a Guinness at home there's no reason you can’t enjoy a perfect pint of Guinness Draught.

 The experts from Guinness have put together a guide on how to get the best out of your can of Guinness Draught.

 Of course, everyone is familiar with the Guinness Draught “two-part” pour but is there a different technique when it comes to a can?

 Here, right from the experts at Guinness, a step-by-step tutorial to ensure you're getting the best flavor out of your Guinness Draught:

 First, start with a clean, dry glass.
 Pour the Guinness Draught into a glass tilted at 45 degrees, until it is three-quarters full.
 Allow the surge to settle before filling the glass completely to the top.
 Your perfect pint, complete with its creamy white head, is then ready to drink.

 At home, you should let the can chill for at least 3 hours before pouring the contents of the can into a large glass in one smooth action.

 Guinness Draught tasting notes